He likes to be, under the sea: Florida man sets record for living underwater

 The mission combines medical and ocean research along with educational outreach and was organized by the Marine Resources Development Foundation, owner of the habitat.

-“The record is a small bump and I really appreciate it,” said Dituri, a University of South Florida educator.
+“The record is a small bump and I really appreciate it,” said Dituri, a University of South Florida educator who holds a doctorate in biomedical engineering and is a retired U.S. Naval officer.
 “I’m honored to have it, but we still have more science to do.”

 His research includes daily experiments in physiology to monitor how the human body responds to long-term exposure to extreme pressure.